oubaaid/Android-Accelerometer/README.md

 # android-graph-sensors
-Graph gyro &amp; accelerometer sensor data
+This is an Android app for Graph gyro &amp; accelerometer sensor.
+Developped by me, inpired by the internet, for my geophysics project at Sorbonne University